Police Reform and Racial Justice Grant ProgramJames Welfley2022-02-25T09:57:25-05:00

 On January 21, in the opening session of the 2021 Winter Meeting of the U.S. Conference of Mayors, Laysha Ward, Executive Vice President & Chief External Engagement Officer for the Target Corporation, announced the creation of a two-year, $700,000 Police Reform and Racial Justice Grant Program, a national partnership between the Conference of Mayors and Target aimed at identifying, supporting and promoting police policies and practices in cities shown to be most effective in advancing the goal of justice for all residents.
-In the first year of the program, 36 cities submitted proposals for grant funding; a panel of judges comprised of former mayors, a top police executive and a social justice expert selected a single grant winner in each of three population categories: large cities having populations over 250,000; mid-size cities with populations in the 100,000-250,000 range; and small cities with populations below 100,000.
+In the first year of the program, 36 cities submitted proposals for grant funding; a panel of judges composed of former mayors, a top police executive and a social justice expert selected a single grant winner in each of three city population categories: large, mid-size and small.

 Large City: One Dallas: R.E.A.L.
 Change

 An immediate response to the national and local civil unrest during the summer of 2020, One Dallas: R.E.A.L.
 Change aims for policing that is Responsible, Equitable, Accountable, and Legitimate.
 The Police Department has expanded partnerships with faith-based leaders, community activists, education stakeholders, neighborhood groups, and nonprofit and for-profit organizations to make progress in these areas.
 While this is a citywide initiative, data-driven policy and research identify specific communities that can benefit the most from its efforts.
 Leading on racial justice, the City has strengthened its use-of-force orders, enacted a new “duty to intervene” order, and implemented active bystander and implicit bias trainings.
 A new Office of Integrated Public Safety Solutions addresses systemic factors that contribute to criminal activity by providing non-law-enforcement responses.